Textualize/videos/README.md

 [Subscribe to the Textualize YouTube channel](https://www.youtube.com/channel/UCo4nHAZv_cIlAiCSP2IyiOA).

-This repo will hold the code samples for our YouTube videos.
+This repo holds the code samples for our YouTube videos.